-Developing VBCPS calendar is a lengthy and thoughtful process that takes months to finalize.
-The coordination and development of the calendar falls under the responsibility of the school division’s Department of School Administration.
+Developing the VBCPS calendar is a lengthy and thoughtful process that takes months to finalize.
+The coordination and development of the calendar the responsibility of the Department of School Leadership.
 During the development process, input is requested from staff and parents prior to approval by the School Board.

 Yes.
-In accordance with state law, Section 22.1-98 of the Code of Virginia, the length of every schools’ calendar, in all school divisions, shall be at least 180 teaching days or 990 teaching hours in any school year.
+In accordance with state law, Section 22.1-98 of the Code of Virginia, all school divisions, must have at least 180 teaching days or 990 teaching hours in any school year.

 VBCPS values increased instructional time.
 During its April 17, 2001 meeting, the School Board adopted a 183-day calendar.
 Increasing the calendar by three days was intended to improve opportunities for students.
 Since the 2001-2002 school year, the School Board has adopted subsequent school calendars with 183 instructional days.

-No. The three additional days above the minimum 180 days in the school calendar are not intended to be used as make-up days due to inclement weather.
+No. The three additional days in the school calendar are not intended to be used as make-up days due to inclement weather.
 Again, VBCPS values increased instructional time and is committed to a calendar that goes beyond the minimum, therefore, there will be a corresponding commitment to make up days missed.

-Q. Since the school division is unable to extend the school year due to high school graduation ceremonies at the end of the school year, is there a possibility of starting school prior to Labor Day, thus allowing more flexibility to the school calendar?
+Since the school division is unable to extend the school year, is there a possibility of starting school prior to Labor Day?

-The process for developing and finalizing the school calendar is a collaborative effort that takes approximately 6 months from start to finish.
-School calendars are typically developed two years in advance for planning purposes for staff, students, and parents.
-From January through May the steps involved in this process include: 1) Review calendar to identify holidays that will impact the school year calendar; 2) Verify new legislation in the General Assembly that may impact the school calendar; 3) Develop calendar committee to provide input on draft calendar; and 4) present calendar recommended by Calendar Committee to Superintendent and subsequently, to the School Board for review and adoption.
+Developing and finalizing the school calendar takes approximately six months from start to finish.
+From January through May the steps involved in this process include: 1) Review calendar to identify holidays that will impact the school year calendar; 2) Verify new legislation in the General Assembly that may impact the school calendar; 3) Develop calendar committee to provide input on draft calendar; and 4) Present calendar recommended by Calendar Committee to Superintendent and subsequently, to the School Board for review and adoption.

 The Calendar Committee is comprised of parents, teachers, school administrators and several central office administrators, with classroom teachers having the largest representation on the committee.